-- Starting from where she is, not where you would like her to be; - Be straightforward and honest with her; - Acknowledge that he may not be all bad.
-She loved him and may still love him.
-If people describe him as a 'monster' or something similar, what does that say about her? - Accept that she may need to maintain a certain level of denial and minimisation to enable her to continue in the relationship and this doesn't necessarily mean that she is less protective;
+- Starting from where he/she is, not where you would like them to be; - Be straightforward and honest with him/her; - Acknowledge that he/she may not be all bad.
+They loved him and may still love them.
+If people describe him/her as a 'monster' or something similar, what does that say about them?

-- Relay that working in partnership is likely to have considerable benefits and ensure that her children are protected from harm.
-Let her know that we have knowledge and understanding we can share which can help her and the family in a very difficult situation; - Keep focussed on the issue of safeguarding the children in the family and don't let your own agenda intrude.
-The idea of anyone looking at child sexual abuse images may appal you and you might feel revulsion. - 10.7.
+- Accept that he/she may need to maintain a certain level of denial and minimisation to enable his/her to continue in the relationship and this doesn't necessarily mean that he/she is less protective; - Relay that working in partnership is likely to have considerable benefits and ensure that the children are protected from harm.
+Let him/her know that we have knowledge and understanding we can share which can help the family in a very difficult situation; - Keep focussed on the issue of safeguarding the children in the family and do not let your own agenda intrude.
+The idea of anyone looking at indecent images of children may appal you and you might feel revulsion. - 10.7.
 The first interview should be focused on developing a rapport with the carer and acknowledging the emotional and practical consequences of the arrest of their partner. - 10.8.
 Information can be provided about the process that is likely to take place.
 People in distress can only absorb a limited amount of information and their attention span may be very short.
 Never underestimate the profound shock that overwhelms many partners initially. - 10.9.
 If the family is stable with no significant forensic history, then it is unlikely that the children will be immediately at risk of significant harm.
-Factors that would be of concern would include: - The offender has a previous sexual conviction or credible allegations of sexual assault; - Current significant substance abuse (results in criminal convictions, medical intervention or concerns about children affected by substance misuse); - Offender has convictions for non-sexual violence, domestic burglary or shows significant criminal versatility; - History of domestic abuse; - Family (current or previous) known to social services particularly a history concerns regarding neglect or abuse of children in the household or in previous families; - Offender is living in the household but is not the children's father or mother's partner; - Recent boyfriend; - Mother/carer has history of serial partners/unstable relationships; - Mother/carer has history of sexual abuse herself, poor parenting herself or history of being in care; - Carer has mental health problems; - Carer has a learning disability; - Children who have a physical disability, learning disability, developmental delay or communication problems. - 10.10.
+Factors that would be of concern would include: - The offender has a previous sexual conviction or credible allegations of sexual assault; - Current significant substance abuse (results in criminal convictions, medical intervention or concerns about children affected by substance misuse); - Offender has convictions for non-sexual violence, domestic burglary or shows significant criminal versatility; - History of domestic abuse; - Family (current or previous) known to social services particularly a history concerns regarding neglect or abuse of children in the household or in previous families; - Offender is living in the household but is not the children's father or mother's partner; - Recent boyfriend; - Mother/carer has history of serial partners/unstable relationships; - Mother/carer has history of sexual abuse, poor parenting or history of being in care; - Carer has mental health problems; - Carer has a learning disability; - Children who have a physical disability, learning disability, developmental delay or communication problems.

+10.10.
 In subsequent interviews a more detailed picture can be built-up: